+Particular risks

-Particular risks Operational risks
+Operational risks

 Unforeseen price fluctuations and reduced business activities with major clients could have a negative impact on the company compared to the expectations for the result, but such risks are normal in a trading company.
-Supply chain disruptions due to Covid 19 or other major incidents could result in loss of revenue.
+Supply chain disruptions due to the war in Ukraine, the Middle East or other major incidents could result in loss of revenue.
 The company try to mitigate this risk by dual sourcing on most materials.